WASHINGTON — On a fall morning in 2005, Kasinal Cashe-White received an inconspicuous phone call from the Army.

 "We've got to protect those people," Hathaway recalled Cashe saying.
 "We've got to go.
 It's our job."

 Matthias, who had recently returned to the unit from mid-tour leave, parked his lead BFV at the test fire pit outside the gate to test fire the BFV machine gun and his M4 rifle.
-Cashe, knowing his platoon leader was still adjusting to the recent time zone change, move his BFV into the lead position in their order of march.
+Cashe, knowing his platoon leader still needed to adjust to the time zone change, moved his BFV into the lead position in their order of march.

 "Hey sir," Cashe said to Matthias, his platoon leader as he drove around his vehicle.
 "I've got point tonight.”